+An easy way to help pin down a starting price for your home is to use an online tool, such as HomeLight’s Home Value Estimator.
+By simply entering a few details, this tool will examine similar listings in your area, look at your home’s features, and calculate the value of your home.

-Create an eye-catching marketing plan
+5. Create an eye-catching marketing plan

 If you want to connect with potential buyers and snag the right price for your home, it takes a holistic marketing plan.
 Not all sellers realize it, but real estate agents spend hours building buzz around the homes they sell.
 Simply put, the better you market your house, the easier it will be to sell your property at or above your asking price.
 Here are a few tips to help you spread the word about your home:

 Sell at the right time of the year

 Timing the market right is important if you want to land an ideal sale.
 Different areas will have hot seasons when you could increase the price of your house and lulls when you may risk watching your house sit on the market for longer than you want.
 Before you list your house, dig into the data and make sure you understand the best time of the year to sell your house within your local market.

 This is another area where your local real estate agent’s expertise will come in handy.
 Because they spend hours eyeing local market data, it’s likely they’ll know exactly how to time your home sale and snag you the highest ROI possible.